MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-trust-devreg.md

 ## Configure Active Directory to support Azure device synchronization

 Azure Active Directory is now configured for device registration.
 Next, you need to configure the on-premises Active Directory to support synchronizing hybrid Azure AD joined devices.
-Begin with upgrading the Active Directory Schema
+Begin with upgrading the Active Directory Schema.

 ### Upgrading Active Directory to the Windows Server 2016 or later Schema